Functions

 • transfer the active call

 Functions can also use caches.
-A cache can hold a previous Function result or a token generated by a JSON Web Token configuration.
+A cache can hold an HTTP or HTTPS Function result, or a token generated by a JSON Web Token configuration.

 Functions tab